JMcbeath1966/Green-Cuisine/readme.md

 ## UX

-This project is part of my [Code Institute](https://codeinstitute.net/) Full Stack Software Development studies, specifically the **Data Centric Development** module.
+This project is part of my [Code Institute](https://codeinstitute.net/) Full Stack Software Development course (Level 5 Diploma in Web Application Development), specifically the **Data Centric Development** module.
 The objective for this milestone project is to "*Create a web application that allows users to store and easily access cooking recipes*", using the **CRUD** operations of **C**reate, **R**ead, **U**pdate, and **D**elete for their recipes.

-I have decided to build a desserts-only project, since I personally bake quite regularly, and several of my own recipes are compiled in different places (kitchen cabinet, saved online, printed and shoved in a drawer, etc.).
-This was the perfect opportunity to finally have a single application to contain all of my own recipes in one source.
-A lot of people often ask me for specific recipes, so now I can quickly provide a single source for all of my recipes that can easily be shared or printed.
-It also allows others to store their own recipes securely.
+Although I'm not a vegetarian or vegan, I try to eat vegetable dishes whenever possible.
+I researched with friends and family who are either vegan or vegetarian to understand what their thoughts and needs for a website were.
+Whilst not an exclusive list there key requirements were:
+- Simple design with minimal images
+- Ability to add dishes with clear indication as to whether the recipe is vegan or vegetarian
+- Simple, quick register and login/logout process
+- Key elements of the recipe to be clearly marked and kept to 'need to know' only, e.g. images not a high priority

+I recognise that this is not extensive market research but it the discussions have, in conjunction with reviewing similar websites myself, has give me confidence that the key areas of their requirements are universal themes.

 ### User Stories